YaohaoYue-79/local-spd-structure-field-detection/README.md

 ## Status

-This repository serves as the public reproducibility package for the submitted manuscript.
-Some filenames retain internal development labels for traceability; the public scene name used in the manuscript is Main structured-locality detection scene.
+This repository provides the reproducibility package for the accepted manuscript **“Information-Geometric Detection via Local SPD Structure Fields in the Time-Frequency Domain”**.
+Some filenames retain internal development labels for traceability; the public scene name used in the manuscript is **“Main structured-locality detection scene”**.